 The Champion is one of the company’s smaller amps.
 It’s a 20 watt amp with a single 8” speaker.
 While this means it won’t put out the volume of a larger cabinet, that’s normally not as much of a concern for a blues musician as it is for players in harder genres.

 The open-backed cabinet also helps open up the sound and give it more presence.
 The quality of the sound is what matters.
 It has a full EQ along with effects like reverb, delay, and chorus, in addition to the 17 amp models mentioned above.
-These options give you a lot of control over your sound, more than you might expect from a $100 amp.
+These options give you a lot of control over your sound, more than you might expect from their price range.